Uranocircite

 Uranocircite or Uranocircite-II is a uranium mineral with the chemical formula: Ba(UO2)2(PO4)2·10H2O.
 Uranocircite-I was discredited (the IMA-CMNMC published 'The New IMA List of Minerals', September 2012).
 It is a phosphate mineral which contains barium and is a green to yellow colour.
 It has a Mohs hardness of about 2.

-Uranocircite was named after the Greek for "falcon" because it was discovered in Falkenstein, Germany.
-Uranocircite contains about 45% uranium in it and is mainly mined in Bergen in Saxony, Germany.
+The "circ" in the name uranocircite is from the ancient Greek word for "falcon", because it was discovered in Falkenstein, Germany.
+Uranocircite contains about 45% uranium, and is mainly mined in Bergen in Saxony, Germany.